tinted-theming/home/README.md

 ## Documentation and Specification

-Each _style system_ details which color cokens it provides, while the _builder_ spec details which variables are provided to _templates_ during the _building_ process.
+Each _style system_ details which color tokens it provides to the _builder_, while the _builder_ spec details which variables are provided to _templates_ during the _building_ process.

 ### Scheme